prs513rosewood/MolecularDynamics/_project/milestone02.md

 We are here solving Newton's equation of motion.
 Think which problem you can possibly solve analytically and then write a test for it.

+To add a new test, create a new file to the `tests` subdirectory and add it to the `myproject_tests_SRCS` in `CMakeLists.txt` in the `tests` directory.
+You can copy the file `test_hello_world.cpp` as a template.
+The project uses [Googletest](https://google.github.io/googletest/).
+Please browse the documentation and look at the primer on the documentation page.

+A _test case_ consists of a number of _assertion_.
+An assertion defines a certain outcome of the function to be tested.
+As an example, let us assume we were writing a test for a `sin` function.
+We know for example than the function vanishes at integer multiples of $\pi$.